waruc/waruc-ios/README.md

 The app requires a Bluetooth OBD-II device to connect to our application.
 Please purchase one to utilize the application.

 ## Contact
-- Visit https://waruc.github.io for more information.
+- Visit https://waruc.github.io for more information
 - Email us at [caspstone.waruc (at) gmail.com](mailto:capstone.waruc@gmail.com)

 ### Team